 Booking an AAC safari is more than just game viewing; there is purpose to making a difference!
 We are very involved in many African communities, giving back to conservation projects, and supporting guides at grass roots level.
 We are especially focused to assist students’ education as it is our hope they will continue in the wildlife, conservation or tourism field.
 Let us arrange a visit to these projects on your safari travels!

 Our clients traveling to Tanzania are incredibly generous!
-Schools that are visited on safari include Teneguru in Arusha, and Langhangereri Primary School near Lake Eyasi.
-The AAC staff have adopted the project Youth Nutrition and a Water Program at Lake Eyasi (LEYNWP).
-Many times our clients ask to make donations in monies or supplies before they travel.
-AAC will assist for supplies to reach the students if clients can bring them to Arusha or deliver them personally with a visit on their safari.
-Because of our charitable work, the Tanzania Tourist Board recognized us with their Tour Operator Humanitarian Award.
+We have partnered with a primary school near Lake Eyasi.
+The AAC staff have adopted the project Youth Nutrition and a Water Program at Lake Eyasi (LEYNWP).AAC will assist in ensuring supplies reach the students if clients can bring them to Arusha or deliver them personally with a visit during their safari.

 Wilderness Safaris Trust: